Death of the leaderboard: Why ranking is what’s wrong in call center gamification

 Company leaderboards can promote conflict amidst a team, rather than co-operation.
-The very essence of a leaderboard induces an individualistic approach to success.
-‘Beating’ your colleagues is conducive to reward.
+The very essence of a leaderboard induces an individualistic approach to success, whereby ‘beating’ your colleagues is conducive to reward.

 This individualistic pursuit of success is in turn conducive to ‘cheating’.
 How can you cheat at work?
-Say, for example, you work as a support agent and points are allocated for ‘most tickets answered in a day’.
-This would then promote ‘cherry-picking’.
-Some agents would focus on the reward rather than the work at hand.
+Say for example you work as a support agent and points are allocated for ‘most tickets answered in a day’.
+This would then promote ‘cherry-picking’, as some agents would focus on the reward rather than the work at hand.
 This creates a disillusionment for employees, making them forget that this ‘game’ in reality, is your real-life job.

 I propose a cognitive shift from using your colleagues as a benchmark for success towards using yourself as the benchmark.
 Setting your own goals, and targets each week based on your own capabilities that encourage you to challenge yourself to a realistic level.
 This would shift a focus towards improving as an individual employee whilst also achieving your team’s goals at your own capacity.

-Kaizo adopts this notion as agents’ weekly performances are displayed side-by-side within the Arena.
+Dojo Master adopts this notion as agents’ weekly performances are displayed side-by-side within the Arena.
 However, the point value is not visible, merely your % contribution to your own weekly goals.
 This table, which is reset every week to avoid the perpetuation of demotivation, does not rank agents against one another.
-It rewards and empowers those who have achieved self-improvement whilst simultaneously achieving the overall company goals.
+It rewards those who have achieved self-improvement whilst simultaneously achieving the overall company goals.
 At the end of the day, that’s what you need.